 Recently, I had a layover of a few hours in Boston and I decided to get out of the airport to spend some time in the city.
 It was my third visit to Boston, a city that I like very much, especially because of its many historic districts.
 And since I only had a few hours in front of me, I decided to walk again the famous Freedom Trail, surely the best way to explore the city!

-The Freedom Trail is a 4-kilometer route that goes through significant historic sites of Boston.
-It is also a way to discover important parts of American history, because if the United States were officially born in Philadelphia, it was in Boston that the first steps of the American revolution took place.
+The Freedom Trail is a 4-kilometre route that goes through significant historic sites of Boston.
+It is also a way to discover important parts of American history, because if the United States were officially born in Philadelphia, it was in Boston that the first steps of the American Revolution took place.

 The Freedom Trail officially begins at Boston Common, the vast public central park established in 1634.
 Boston Common is the oldest urban park in the United States and has hosted several important events in Boston’s history (ranging from public hangings in the 17th century to protests against the Vietnam War in the 70s).